Heart disease is the number one cause of death in Australia – in 2018, 11% of all deaths were as a result of heart disease.

-Food is directly involved in many of the risk factors for coronary heart disease.
-Paying attention to what you eat is one of the most important preventative measures you can take.
+Although there is not one single cause, an unhealthy diet can be one of the contributing risk factors for heart disease.
+Paying attention to what you eat and consuming a variety of healthy foods from the five food groups is one of the most important preventative measures you can take.

 Characteristics of heart disease

 Heart disease results from the narrowing of the arteries that supply the heart with blood through a process known as atherosclerosis.
 Fatty deposits (or plaque) gradually build up on the inside of the artery walls, narrowing the space in which blood can flow to heart.
 Atherosclerosis can start when you are young, so by the time you reach middle age, it can be quite advanced.

 Plaque build-up can be considered as stable or unstable.
 If there is too much build-up of stable plaque, it narrows the arteries, causing pain and discomfort due to not enough blood reaching the heart – this is called angina and it needs to be treated.